 Applications are available each year starting February 1st (or the first business day thereafter) and are due June 1st (or the first business day thereafter) for admission in the fall semester.
 Please first check that you have met all the admissions requirements.
-If you are ready to apply this year, simply pick up an application from the door of the PTA office suite (W003), or in the Allied Health Office (H113).
-Or, you may request that one is mailed to you by contacting us.
+If you are ready to apply, please download the application.

 So, what is a physical therapist assistant?

 Physical therapist assistants (PTAs) provide physical therapy services under the direction and supervision of a physical therapist.
 PTAs help people of all ages who have medical problems, or other health-related conditions that limit their ability to move and perform functional activities in their daily lives.
 Care provided by a PTA may include teaching patients/clients exercise for mobility, strength and coordination, training for activities such as walking with crutches, canes, or walkers, massage, and the use of physical agents and electrotherapy such as ultrasound and electrical stimulation.

 What is the difference between a physical therapist (PT) and a physical therapist assistant (PTA)?